 - 3.27 Performing all the functions of an autonomous economic entity essentially means that a joint venture must operate on a market and perform the functions normally carried out by undertakings operating on that market.
 In order to do so, the joint venture must have a management dedicated to its day-to-day operations and access to sufficient resources, including finance, staff and assets (tangible and intangible), in order to conduct on a lasting basis its business activities within the area provided for in the joint venture agreement. - 3.28 A joint venture does not perform all the functions of an autonomous economic entity if it only takes over one specific function within the parent companies' business activities without access to the market.
-This is the case, for example, for joint ventures limited to R&D or production.
+This is the case, e.g. for joint ventures limited to R&D or production.
 Such joint ventures are auxiliary to their parent companies' business activities.
 This is also the case where a joint venture is essentially limited to the distribution or sales of its parent companies' products and, therefore, acts principally as a sales agency.
+However, the fact that a joint venture makes use of the distribution network or outlet of one or more of its parent companies normally will not disqualify it from being considered as performing all the functions of an autonomous economic entity, as long as the parent companies are acting only as agents of the joint venture. - 3.29 The fact that the joint venture relies almost entirely on sales to its parent companies or purchases from them for an initial start-up period may still be consistent with the joint venture performing all the functions of an autonomous economic entity.
+Such arrangements during the start-up period may be necessary in order for the joint venture to establish itself on a market.
+The essential question is whether, in addition to these sales, the joint venture is geared to play an active role on the market.
+In this respect, the relative proportion of these sales compared with the total production of the joint venture is an important factor.
+Another factor is whether sales to the parent companies are made under normal commercial conditions.